RTS2/rts2/scripts/rts2saf/sphinx/execution.rst

 and change to the last listed directory).
 Acquisition and analysis processes do not interfere at all.

 The measurement of the filter offsets  is done on the command line and the results are manually written to file ``/etc/rts2/devices``:

 .. code-block:: bash

  camd     fli    CCD_FLI     --focdev FOC_FLI --wheeldev FTW_FLI --filter-offsets 1644:1472:1346:1349:1267:0:701
  filterd  fli    FTW_FLI     -F "U:B:V:R:I:X:H"

-The focus travel range is defined by the values given in section ``[filter properties]`` as explained in next section.